Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

 More about linking units: :doc:`manualrst_veles_units`

-How to stop, pause or skip the run of unit
+How to stop, pause or skip the execution of the unit
 ::::::::::::::::::::::::::::::::::::::::::

 .. code-block:: python